 Participants from independent schools are not eligible to receive ENTHUSE funds for attendance at courses although they may be eligible to attend such courses provided that the registration fee is paid.

 3.2 Terms and Conditions

-This normally happens 6 weeks after a course has been completed.
-Payments are made by BACS transfer.
-The level of ENTHUSE Bursaries payable will vary from course to course but generally the payment made will be £160 per calendar day of attendance.
+Generally, payment by BACS transfer happens 6 weeks after a course has been completed.
+The level of ENTHUSE Funding payable will vary from course to course but typically the payment is £160 per calendar day of attendance.